 2 years or less

-*based on 2014 Alaska DOL data
+*Based on 2016 Alaska DOL data for community health workers

 One-page Description (PDF):

 The Community Health Aide (CHA) profession is unique to Alaska, and is one of the most important health care providers in rural Alaska.
 CHAs work under the supervision of a referral physician who is employed by the Indian Health Service or one of the tribally managed hospitals or clinics.
 Because CHAs live and work in remote areas, they communicate regularly with their referral physicians by telemedicine, telephone, e-mail or radio.